dominicparga/osmgraphing/notes.md

   - implement routing-tests for parsed pbf-files (just comparing src-id, dst-id and distance)
 - Take results from actions of commit f28d88a for parsing-tests (fmi).
 - Test personalized routing explicitly using certain alpha-values and new expected paths.
+- How to test exploration?
+  - Create graph of 2 nodes and 8 edges, where 3 edges are dominated by the others.
+  - At least `2d + 1` edges are needed.
+  - Test restriction(?)

 ### Extend configs